 XIV.
 Syllabus Changes: The instructor reserves the right to make changes as necessary to the syllabus.
-If changes are necessary during the term of this course, the instructor will post both notification and nature of the change(s) on the course bulletin board.
+If changes are necessary during the term of this course, the instructor will post both notification and nature of the change(s) on the course bulletin board and announce changes during class.